What is the DISC Behavior Styles Survey?

 - Purpose is to better understand yourself and better understand others, and to communicate more effectively together.

-- DISC does not measure intelligence, values, skills, education.
+- This assessment does not measure intelligence, values, skills, education.

 - There are no rights or wrongs.